A quick recipe for traditional German Eggs in Mustard sauce – leftover hard boiled eggs in a creamy mustard sauce with dill.

 How to make the mustard sauce?

-And by the way, this is not a sponsored post, I just like those two kinds of mustard and I actually only use them when making Hard Boiled Eggs in Mustard Sauce.
+- And by the way, this is not a sponsored post, I just like those two kinds of mustards.
 Sometimes I mix medium and hot mustard for a bit more kick, but that is only when the children are eating somewhere else.
 Do try both kinds of mustard sauce, either medium or hot, see what you like best.

 This is a dish I make every year shortly after Easter, it is such a wonderful dish when it comes to using all those leftover hard boiled eggs.